Armandulis/Books-API/README.md

 1. Use ElasticSearch for searching for books - searching for words in the database text fields is expensive and slow.
 2. Reduce the amount of request to the database when we fetch books from open library API.
-   - Currently, we overwrite book's values and save it to database, every time we fetch it from the database, even if nothing changed.
+   - Currently, we overwrite book's values and save it to database, every time we fetch it from the open library api, even if nothing changed.
 Instead, we should check if there are any changes.
    - Similar thing for authors and ISBN.
 Instead of removing all authors from the book and adding new authors, we should only remove missing authors, and add new authors.